Felipe-Bryan/template-api-prisma/readme.md

 ---

-⚠️ Important!
+ℹ️ Important!
-Redis is already configured and ready to use.
-It should be used within the useCases according to the project rules.
+Redis is already configured and ready to use.<br>
+In the `src/index.ts` file, the comments should be removed to initiate the connection to the database.

 ---